FACILITIES

 Mass Spectrometry

-The Mass Spectrometry Facilities at Georgia State University is a research resource to provide modern instrumentations and expertise in the analysis of chemical and biological molecules with state-of-the-art mass spectrometers.
-The Facilities operates four instruments including a Waters Micromass Q-TOF micro (ESI-Q-TOF), Bruker-Daltonics UltrafleXtreme MALDI TOF-TOF with tissue imaging capabilities, a Shimadzu QP5050A GC-EIMS, an AB Sciex API 3200 [ESI(APCI)-Triple Quadruple] with an Agilent 1200 HPLC,
+The Mass Spectrometry facilities at Georgia State University are research resources to provide modern instrumentations and expertise in the analysis of chemical and biological molecules with state-of-the-art mass spectrometers.
+The Facilities operates four instruments including a Waters’ LCMS with Xevo-G2-xs Q-TOF (ESI(APCI)-Q-TOF) MS and an Acquity I class-UPLC, Bruker’s UltrafleXtreme MALDI TOF-TOF, an LCMS with Waters Xevo-TQ-s micro [ESI(APCI)-Triple Quadruple] MS and Acquity H class-UPLC and Agilent’s 5973 network MS with 6890N network GC system.

-The Facilities can perform routine low-resolution analysis by EI, CI, ESI, APCI and MALDI of small organic molecules, biomacromolecules such as peptides, proteins, nucleic acids, lipids, and oligosaccharides, polymers, and metals.
-The Facilities also routinely conducts accurate mass analyses and elemental composition determinations, tandem (MS/MS) experiments and GC and LC separations with MS detection as requested by users.
+The facilities can perform routine low-resolution analysis by EI, ESI, APCI and MALDI of small organic molecules, biomacromolecules such as peptides, proteins, nucleic acids, lipids, and oligosaccharides, polymers, and metals.
+They also routinely conduct accurate mass analyses and elemental composition determinations, tandem (MS/MS) experiments and LC separations with MS detection and quantitation as requested by users.

-The Facilities also provide service on protein identification, protein characterization, intact mass analysis.
+The facilities also provides service on protein identification, protein characterization and intact mass analysis.

 Spectrometry Instruments Protocols and Useful Links Instructions for Sample Submission